 It is true, God commands His people to give sacrificially.
 That's where the 10%, the tithe, came from.
 We are to deny ourselves and thus confess that all we have belongs to the Lord.
 First, we are commanded to give 100% of our trust and faith to Him and Him alone because He has created us, and even more, because He has redeemed us from eternal damnation.
+That is the first commandment.
 The psalmist prays in Psalm 51, "For you (God) will not delight in sacrifice, or I would give; you will not be pleased with a burn offering.
 The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise."
 What is most pleasing to God are repentant sinners who desire His mercy in Christ.
-He is pleased when our faith rests solely in Him for every thing from daily bread to eternal salvation.
+He is pleased when our faith rests solely in Him for every thing - from daily bread to eternal salvation.

-Then, in the joy of that faith, we are commanded to give back to Him the firstfruits, nowadays, of our money.
+Then, in the joy of that faith, we are commanded to cheerfully give back to Him the firstfruits of all that we have.
 God could certainly rain down manna from heaven to meet the needs of this parish.
 But He hasn't commanded us to expect that.
 Shame on us if we do.
 Woe to us if we sit idly by enjoying our treasures on the sidelines and don't take seriously that not only is Satan constantly at work to silence the Word of God among us, but also that God has taken His Word away in the past from those who do not treasure it and will not support it.
 God hasn't promised to rain down money from heaven.
-Instead, He has lain upon each of us the holy vocation and obligation to sacrifice and make sure that this parish is cared for, that all the bills are paid - the lights, the mortgage, the insurance, the pastor - and that this place where we are blessed to hear His saving Word preached and receive His life-giving gifts is well-cared for and kept up so that His Word goes forth among us and those in our community who have not heard of Christ may yet hear and be brought into the vineyard with us to enjoy its fruits.
+Instead, He has lain upon each of us the holy vocation and obligation to sacrifice and make sure that this parish is cared for, that all the bills are paid - the lights, the mortgage, the insurance, the pastor and that this place where we are blessed to hear His saving Word preached and receive His life-giving gifts is well-cared for and kept up so that His Word goes forth among us and those in our community who have not heard of Christ may yet hear and be brought into the vineyard with us to enjoy its fruits.
+This is indeed part of what it means to be a part of this body.
+We take the concerns and needs of this whole congregation to be our own.
+We give of our prayers, our time, our skills, and our money to take care of this body, this family.
+Certainly not all in the same way.